kaedr/tale/crates/cli/README.md

 ```

 ## TALE basics
 The application relies on Tables, Table Groups, and Scripts.
-These currently must be made in a basic text editor (like Notepad/Gedit/vim/etc. NOT a word processor).
+These currently **MUST** be made in a basic text editor (like Notepad/Gedit/vim/etc. NOT a word processor).
 By convention, they are saved in files with a `.tale` extension.
+When getting started, you will most likely find it easiest to just save these files in the same directory as the TALE executable, so that loading them is more straightforward.

 ### Defining Tables